Incentive Compensation Design in Retail

-The entire sales force is shifting and millennials is not just a fad.
-The way this new talent learns, engages, and executes their jobs, aspirations, and goals is completely opposite from prior generations and sales leaders must take notice and accept these changes.
+The entire sales force is shifting.
+The way new talent learns, engages, and executes their jobs now is, and will continue to be, completely different from prior generations, and sales leaders must take notice and accept these changes.

 As it relates to the retail industry, most employees are paid an hourly wage vs. a salary, so frequency is important.
-Retailers may want to plan specific SPIFs (Special Performance Incentive Funds) throughout the year to generate excitement and “sweeten the pot,” in addition to their standard incentives.
+Retailers may want to plan specific SPIFs throughout the year to generate excitement and “sweeten the pot,” in addition to their standard incentives.
 They can be designed for individual winners, team against team, store against store(s), or managers versus managers.

 Challenges against quotas for individuals, departments or total store can be just as productive and exciting, and can be adjusted on the fly, in real-time, with the right solution—not something you can typically do with multiple spreadsheets.
 Contests can run for a length of time, whether it is based on seasonality or customer trends, and variety is important.
 And don’t forget variety when considering the type of award.
 Gift cards and time off can be as motivating as cash.

 The following are some high-level incentive compensation plan designs for different roles within the retail sector: